Mass shooting at ‘celebration of life’ hospitalizes 6 in Ohio, shooter at large

 The FBI defines a mass shooting as an incident in which there are at least four shooting victims who are wounded or killed.

-It was initially reported as shots fired in the 1900 block of South Yellow Springs Street at 1:48 a.m..
+It was initially reported as shots fired in the 1900 block of South Yellow Springs Street at 1:48 a.m., said Springfield Police Lt.
+Randall Ballentine.

 As police were responding, dispatchers received additional 911 calls that multiple people were shot, he said.